Selithrarion/quasar-nest_jira-clone/README.md

 frontend and backend not in docker because i can't fix backend bcrypt error and i need to figure out how to make a hot reload (you can help if you know, it'll be cool). glad to any PRs

 ### Known bugs
 1. I don't know why but axios response interceptors not work. request interceptors work, but response not.
-It means than refresh tokens also not work :( (frontend/src/boot/axios)
+It means than refresh tokens also not work. its funny than my next project instagram clone literally the same config and it work lol :( (frontend/src/boot/axios)
 2. After project create it don't save current user to users column (backend/src/modules/projects/projects.service, line 50)
 3. Layout tab no highlight if we go to any children route (frontend/src/layouts/MainLayout)